LukaTarkhn/wsl2-configuration-on-windows/README.md

                 processors = 4 # Makes the WSL 2 VM use two virtual procesors
                 #localhostForwarding=true

+# Own command in bash for fast start apache2,mysql and redis-server
+In console: `nano ~/.bashrc`

+and then add this lines:

+            #Add an "serve_serv" alias for apache2, redis-server and mysql start commands
+            alias serve='sudo service apache2 start; sudo service mysql start;sudo service redis-server start'

+after that, we can just use command `serve`;

 # Uninstall Windows Subsystem for Linux (WSL) Distro in Windows 11